-GSS-API implementations are recommended but not required to detect invalid QOP values when getWrapSizeLimit is called.
+GSS-API implementations are RECOMMENDED but not required to detect invalid QOP values when getWrapSizeLimit is called.
 This routine guarantees only a maximum message size, not the availability of specific QOP values for message protection.

 Successful completion of this call does not guarantee that wrap will be able to protect a message of the computed length, since this ability may depend on the availability of system resources at the time that wrap is called.
-However, if the implementation itself imposes an upper limit on the length of messages that may be processed by wrap, the implementation should not return a value that is greater than this length.
+However, if the implementation itself imposes an upper limit on the length of messages that may be processed by wrap, the implementation SHOULD NOT return a value that is greater than this length.

-dob: Indicates the level of protection wrap will be asked to provide. confReq: Indicates if wrap will be asked to provide privacy service. maxTokenSize: The desired maximum size of the token emitted by wrap.
+qop Indicates the level of protection wrap will be asked to provide. confReq Indicates if wrap will be asked to provide privacy service. maxTokenSize The desired maximum size of the token emitted by wrap.

-7.4.14. wrap
+7.4.7. wrap

 Applies per-message security services over the established security context.
-The method will return a token with a cryptographic MIC and may optionally encrypt the specified inBuf.
-This method is equivalent in functionality to its stream counterpart.
+The method will return a token with a cryptographic MIC and MAY optionally encrypt the specified inBuf.
 The returned byte array will contain both the MIC and the message.

-The MessageProp object is instantiated by the application and used to specify a QOP value that selects cryptographic algorithms, and a privacy service to optionally encrypt the message.
+The MessageProp object is instantiated by the application and used to specify a QOP value that selects cryptographic algorithms and a privacy service to optionally encrypt the message.
 The underlying mechanism that is used in the call may not be able to provide the privacy service.
-It sets the actual privacy service that it does provide in this MessageProp object, which the caller should then query upon return.
+It sets the actual privacy service that it does provide in this MessageProp object, which the caller SHOULD then query upon return.
 If the mechanism is not able to provide the requested QOP, it throws a GSSException with the BAD_QOP code.

-Since some application-level protocols may wish to use tokens emitted by wrap to provide "secure framing", implementations should support the wrapping of zero-length messages.
+Since some application-level protocols may wish to use tokens emitted by wrap to provide "secure framing", implementations SHOULD support the wrapping of zero-length messages.